Jurickson Profar Player Props: Rockies vs. Braves

-The Colorado Rockies, including Jurickson Profar (.310 batting average in his past 10 games), take on starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+Jurickson Profar -- with a slugging percentage of .476 in his past 10 games, including six extra-base hits -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Bryce Elder on the hill, on June 17 at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Braves.
+He had a one-hit performance in his last game (1-for-4) against the Braves.

 Jurickson Profar Game Info & Props vs. the Braves